mblstamps/stamps2018/kmer_tutorial/sourmash.md

 Chat with Titus if you are interested in these use cases!

-What should you definiely _not_ use sourmash for?
+What should you definitely _not_ use sourmash for?

 * detection of distant taxonomic/phylogenetic relationships